 Mikado

 Mikado is a fancy name for Pick-up Sticks.
-Believe it or not, there are actual RULES and a point system (more than just picking up the stick, some have value, and some can only be picked up a certain way).
+Believe it or not, there are actual RULES and a point system.
+It’s more than just picking up the stick; some have value, and some can only be picked up a certain way.
 Those colorful painted parts on the stick are more than just decoration.
-And, I’ll let you in on a family secret….
-My Uncle Rainer is the reigning world champion of Mikado.
-(Kidding, he’s just really good, and really strict about it).
-It may be a “simple” game, but it’s tough for someone (like me) who lacks in coordination.
-Again, this is a game for anyone in the family… (although one person may have to be appointed to insure that people don’t get into fist-fights about whether or not a stick was touched or wiggled that shouldn’t be).
+And I’ll let you in on a family secret… My Uncle Rainer is the reigning world champion of Mikado.
+(Kidding, he’s just really good and strict about it).
+It may be a “simple” game, but it’s tough for someone (like me) who lacks coordination.
+Again, this is a game for anyone in the family… (although one person may have to be appointed to ensure that people don’t get into fist-fights about whether or not a stick was touched or wiggled that shouldn’t be).

 Memory

 Some of my earliest game memories are of playing Memory with my mother.
 She would start us kids off with just a few pairs, and as we got older and better at the game, she would add more pairs.
 I’m sure you’ve seen this one (or played it as Concentration) with a deck of cards.
-An array of cardboard card pairs are mixed and laid out in a grid face down.
-On your turn you flip over two cards.
+An array of cardboard card pairs is mixed and laid out in a face-down grid.
+On your turn, you flip over two cards.
 If they match, you keep the pair and go again.
 If not… the turn goes to the next person.
-In the end, the person who found the most pairs is the winner.
+Ultimately, the person who found the most pairs is the winner.

-The best Memory games have great pictures on them, and my absolute favorite come from the Remember company in Germany.
+The best Memory games have great pictures, and my absolute favorite comes from the Remember company in Germany.
 I’ve linked them below.
 The images are beautiful, and the cards are high quality.
-Best, the boxes to store them are also quality, some even with magnetic seals.
+Best, the boxes to store them are also high quality, some even with magnetic seals.
 These are games that you will love to keep out.

-Still, any set with distinct pictures will do fine (avoid the ones made for children that have the same cartoon character doing different things on them… it’s confusing and irritating).
+Still, any set with distinct pictures will do fine (avoid the ones made for children with the same cartoon character doing different things on them… it’s confusing and irritating).

 Kniffel (aka.
 Yahtzee)